-Berkshire County's unemployment rate in 2021 was 6.7%.
-This was a dramatic reduction from the COVID-19-induced 2020 unemployment rate of 9.1% but remained above pre-pandemic levels and was approximately equal to the level of unemployment Berkshire County experienced in the years following the Great Financial Crisis.
-However, provisional data from Q1 and Q2 2022 indicate that tight labor conditions have dragged the regional unemployment rate closer to pre-pandemic levels.
+Berkshire County's unemployment rate in 2021 was 6.7%, a dramatic reduction from the COVID-19-induced 2020 unemployment rate of 9.1%.
+It was still above pre-pandemic levels and nearly equal to the level of unemployment Berkshire County experienced in the years following the Great Financial Crisis.
+However, provisional data from Q1 and Q2 2022 indicate that tight labor conditions have moved the regional unemployment rate closer to pre-pandemic levels.
 See Figure 4.